Can You Sue Someone After Settling With Their Insurance in Virginia?

 Example: You're injured in a t-bone accident or a rear-end accident and accept a settlement from the driver's insurance.
 Later, you discover a defective seat belt made your injuries worse.
 If your settlement didn't release the manufacturer from liability, you may still have the right to sue them.

 Most personal injury settlements prevent you from seeking additional compensation, but as discussed, exceptions exist.
-Can you sue again after a settlement?
+Can you sue someone after settling with their insurance in Virginia?
 Only under specific circumstances:

 • Another party is liable.
 Settling with one defendant doesn't prevent lawsuits against others.